Styx4D/Galet/README.md

 conda create -n galet_server python=3.9
 conda activate galet_server
 ```
+**You need every following step to be performed under the newly created galet_server conda environment**

 2 - (skip this section if you don't want to, or can't run GALET on GPU)
 Ensure that you have CUDA properly installed and setup by running